nickjf/ANSURR/README.md

 * `DSSP/` - secondary structure for each model according to the program DSSP
 * `FIRST/` - flexibility predicted for each model using FIRST

+Some examples of ANSURR output are provided in the `examples` directory.

 ## Overview of installation instructions